idun-corp/docs/service-object/README.md

 ### Processing pipeline

 Every ServiceObject goes into a dispatching queue after creation, where routing is taken into account.
-Router gathers all available routes and tests each service object in the queue by the route filter speficied during route creation and if there is a match, the router puts the ServiceObject into a dedicated dispatching queue, therefore malfunctioning dispatcher won't affect other dispatchers and each dispatcher will have their own dispatching time, retry on failure and all dispatchers will be processing items in parallel.
+Router gathers all available routes and tests each service object in the queue by the route filter speficied during route creation.

+If there is a match, the router puts the ServiceObject into a dedicated dispatching queue, therefore malfunctioning dispatcher won't affect other dispatchers and each dispatcher will have their own dispatching time, retry on failure and all dispatchers will be processing items in parallel.

 ### Conceptual diagram